Mädler Passage (Grimmaische Straße / Neumarkt)

 Arrival & Parking

-Public transport: The nearest stop is Leipzig, Markt (lines S1, S2, S3, S4, S5, S5x, S6).
-The destination is about 200 m away on foot from there.
-Other stops in the vicinity: Augustusplatz, Thomaskirche, Wilhelm-Leuschner-Platz.
+By public transport: The nearest stop is Leipzig, Markt (S-Bahn lines S1, S2, S3, S4, S5, S5X and bus line 89).
+Other stops in the immediate vicinity: Augustusplatz, Thomaskirche, Wilhelm-Leuschner-Platz.

-Car: Use the surrounding parking garages around the city center.
-The closest parking option is the underground car park "Q-Park Marktgalerie" (Thomaskirchhof, 04109 Leipzig).
+By car: Use the surrounding parking garages in the city center.
+The closest parking option is the "Q-Park Marktgalerie" underground parking garage.

 Social Media